liferay/liferay-docs/develop/tutorials/articles/290-internationalization/01-localizing-your-application.markdown

         sv_SE,tr_TR,uk_UA,vi_VN

-To provide a translation for one of these locales, specify the locale in the file name where the translated keys will be (for example, `Langauge_es.properties` holds the Spanish translation).
+To provide a translation for one of these locales, specify the locale in the file name containing the translated keys (for example, `Langauge_es.properties` holds the Spanish translation).

 ## Where do I Put Language Files? [](id=where-do-i-put-language-files)

-In an application with only one module that holds all your application's views (for example, all its JSPs) and portlet components, just create a `src/main/resources/content` folder in that module, and place your `Language.properties` and `Language_xx.properties` files there.
+In an application with only one module that holds all your application's views (for example, all its JSPs) and portlet components, create a `src/main/resources/content` folder in that module, and place your `Language.properties` and `Language_xx.properties` files there.

 After that, make sure any portlet components (the `@Component` annotation